top of page

 It is often preferable that the parents not be present during the interview because more accurate information can be obtained if you are not there.
 In your presence, your child may be unwilling to tell important details because he/she wants to spare you from hearing them.
 And sometimes parents can’t control their emotions at what they hear, or they may place pressure on the child to tell in a way that can complicate the legal process.

-Children are most often sexually abused by someone they know and trust.
+Children are most often abused by someone they know and trust.